 The Lightning Network

 To circumvent the transaction limitations, smart developers have been working on the Lightning Network.
 In essence, it is a layer on top of the Bitcoin blockchain that makes it possible to make transactions without the need for all of them to be validated on the Bitcoin blockchain.
 It’s a so-called layer 2 payment protocol.
-Although the idea dates back to as early as 2011, only recently have we seen interest increasing, and the pace of development followed suit.
+Although the idea dates back to as early as 2011, it is only recently that we have seen interest in it increasing, and the pace of development following suit.

-So far I have been able to find 14 wallets that have their mainnet launched.
-Only 2 of them have a web wallet, something that I hope will be expanded upon within the next couple of months/years.
+So far, I have been able to find 14 wallets that have already had their mainnets' launched.
+In addition to this, only 2 of them have a web wallet, which is something that I hope will be expanded upon within the next couple of months/years.

 I’ll start off with the Blue Wallet.

-The Blue Wallet is available only for mobile supporting both Android and iOS.
+The Blue Wallet is available only for mobile, which includes support for both the Android and iOS operating systems.
 It lacks a web wallet for now.
-Important to notice here is the fact that Blue Wallet is a custodial wallet (a lot of other Lightning wallets are as well), meaning you don’t have access to the private keys.
+What is important to note here is the fact that Blue Wallet is a custodial wallet (a lot of other Lightning wallets are as well), meaning you don’t have access to the private keys.
 This is another reason to never really have a large amount of funds in one of these wallets.

 The wallet has only the core essentials available for making a Lightning network transaction.
 You can send some Bitcoin to your wallet or buy some directly from them.
 Your funds are visible in both satoshi’s and their dollar value.
 QR codes can be scanned for easy payment, and that’s basically it.